dntstck/virgo/README.md

-# **Virgo ♍︎ - A Vim Plugin for Rust Crate Management 🦀**
+# **Virgo ♍︎ - Autonomous Rust Crate Management for Vim 🦀**

 **Virgo** (Vi~~m~~ & ~~Ca~~rgo) is a **powerful Vim plugin** designed to simplify **Rust crate management** directly from your editor.
 Search for crates, manage Cargo.toml, check dependencies, manage your lockfile, discover trending crates and explore stats—all without leaving Vim!

-🚀 **Currently at v1.2.0!** Virgo continues to evolve, incorporating bug fixes, usability enhancements, and polished features to redefine Rust development.
+🚀 **Currently at v1.3.0!** Virgo continues to evolve, incorporating bug fixes, usability enhancements, and polished features to redefine Rust development.

 ---